In classical conditioning, which of the following best describes ... | Study Prep in Pearson+

 Understand the concept of classical conditioning, which involves learning through association between stimuli.

-Recognize that a neutral stimulus is one that initially does not produce any specific response before it is paired with an unconditioned stimulus.
+Compare the unconditioned stimulus to other types of stimuli, such as the neutral stimulus (which initially does not elicit a response) and the conditioned stimulus (which elicits a response after learning).

-Note that after repeated pairings with the unconditioned stimulus, the neutral stimulus can become a conditioned stimulus, eliciting a learned response.
+Recognize that the unconditioned stimulus is different from learned stimuli because it produces an unconditioned response naturally, without conditioning.

-Conclude that the best description of a neutral stimulus is: 'A stimulus that does not elicit any specific response before conditioning.'
+Conclude that the best description of an unconditioned stimulus is 'a stimulus that naturally and automatically triggers a response without prior learning.'

 Watch next